ovh/docs/pages/web_cloud/web_cloud_databases/connecting-to-database-on-database-server/guide.en-ie.md

 ####  With OVHcloud phpMyAdmin

-Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and select `Web Cloud`{.action} in the top navigation bar.
-Click `Web Cloud Databases`{.action}, then choose the SQL instance concerned.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} , then go to the `Web Cloud` section.
+Click on the `Web Cloud Databases`{.action} tab in the left-hand column, then select the name of your database server.

-In the `General information` tab, you will find the access link in the **Database administration** box, under “User interface”.
+In the `General information` tab, you will find the access link to phpMyAdmin in the **“Database administration”** box, under “User interface”.

 ![private-sql](images/private-sql-phpma01.png){.thumbnail}